While it is possible to install Anbox Cloud on a single machine, you usually want to distribute the load over several machines in a cluster.

 If you’re running the Anbox Cloud Appliance and you want to extend the available container capacity, you can join additional machines to the appliance.

 /24 subnet on the network interface.
 If the appliance is installed on a machine that is not on such a subnet, the appliance disables FAN networking.
-In this case, extending the appliance with additional nodes will not be possible.
+In such cases, extending the appliance with additional nodes is be possible.

 Clustering for full Anbox Cloud deployments

-In a clustering setup for a full Anbox Cloud deployment, one node is dedicated to host the AMS service (the management node).
-If you use the streaming stack, two additional nodes are dedicated to host the extra services required for streaming.
+In a clustering setup for a full Anbox Cloud deployment, one node is dedicated as the management node to host the Anbox Management Service (AMS).
+If you use the Streaming Stack, two additional nodes are dedicated to host the extra services required for streaming.
 All other nodes are used as worker nodes.